sokie/cnc_game_proxy/README.md

 2. Terminates the SSL locally
 3. Forwards the traffic to the actual server either in plain text or over a modern secure connection

-This allows Red Alert 3 to connect to modern server implementations without requiring those servers to support deprecated cryptography.
+This allows the games to connect to modern server implementations without requiring those servers to support deprecated cryptography.

 ## License